jnolis/pet-names/README.md

 This is an introductory repository to help R users learn about keras, plumber, and Docker.
 A more featureful version of this code can be found at the [T-Mobile open-source r-tensorflow-api project](https://github.com/tmobile/r-tensorflow-api).

+The Docker container is currently being hosted on the Nolis, LLC website, and can be queried by visiting [http://pets.nolisllc.com/names](http://pets.nolisllc.com/names).

-This code was used in talks by Jacqueline Nolis and Heather Nolis at the New York R Conference in May of 2019.
+This code was used in talks by [Jacqueline Nolis](https://twitter.com/skyetetra) and [Heather Nolis](https://twitter.com/heatherklus) at the New York R Conference in May of 2019.

 ## How to use this repository